Source-Optimal Training is Transfer-Suboptimal: Abstract

 \section{Abstract}

-We prove a fundamental misalignment in transfer learning: the source regularization that minimizes source risk almost never coincides with the regularization maximizing transfer benefit.
-Through sharp phase boundaries for L2-SP ridge regression, we characterize the transfer-optimal source penalty $\tau_0^*$ for a fixed task alignment.
-With sufficiently weak alignment, $\tau_0^*$ is always larger than the source optimal regularization, however with strong alignment $\tau_0^*$ diverges predictably from task-optimal values: requiring stronger regularization in high-SNR regimes and weaker regularization in low-SNR regimes.
-Additionally, in isotropic settings the decision to transfer is remarkably independent of target sample size and noise, depending only on task alignment and source characteristics.
-CIFAR-10 and MNIST experiments confirm this counterintuitive pattern persists in non-linear networks.
+We prove that training a source model optimally for its own task is generically suboptimal when the objective is downstream transfer.
+We study the source-side optimization problem in L2-SP ridge regression and show a fundamental mismatch between the source-optimal and transfer-optimal source regularization: outside of a measure-zero set, $\tau_0^* \neq \tau_S^*$.
+We characterize the transfer-optimal source penalty $\tau_0^*$ as a function of task alignment and identify an alignment-dependent reversal: with imperfect alignment ($0<\rho<1$), transfer benefits from stronger source regularization, while in super-aligned regimes ($\rho>1$), transfer benefits from weaker regularization.
+Additionally, in isotropic settings, the decision of whether transfer helps is independent of the target sample size and noise, depending only on task alignment and source characteristics.
+We verify the linear predictions in a synthetic ridge regression experiment, and we present experiments on MNIST, CIFAR-10, and 20 Newsgroups as evidence that the source-optimal versus transfer-optimal mismatch persists in standard nonlinear transfer learning pipelines.